modernben/forge-docs/1.0/sites/redirects.md

 - Permanent (HTTP Status Code 301)
 - Temporary (HTTP Status Code 302)

-Although both of these redirect types are invisible to the user, the browser will treat them differently.
+Although both of these redirect types are invisible to the user, the browser will treat them differently and it is important to know the difference.

 ### Temporary